-- (3) After certifying that a requestor is a protected individual, provide the public agency with the specific personal information that the individual is seeking to have removed if it has already been published including the exact Internet web site address where the content appears, if available, and, if it is a land record, the exact Internet web site address of the record as it appears on such web site, if available, and the volume and page number that indicates where the published land record is recorded and each succeeding page number within a document that contains personal information that needs to be redacted, and direct that the personal information be removed as soon as practicable. - (4) Work with a protected individual to identify the specific personal information that the individual does not want to be published including the volume and page number and each succeeding page number within a document that contains personal information that needs to be redacted, if the personal information is recorded in a land record. - (5) After certifying that a requestor is a protected individual, provide the public agency with the specific personal information that the individual does not want to be published including the volume and page number and each succeeding page number within a document that contains personal information that needs to be redacted, if the personal information is recorded in a land record. - (6) Inform the public agency whenever a previously certified protected individual no longer meets the definition of a protected individual and is no longer eligible to (A) have personal information removed from the Internet, social media or social network, or (B) request that a public agency not publish personal information on the Internet, social media or social network. - (e) Upon receipt of a request pursuant to subsection (c) of this section, a public agency shall promptly acknowledge receipt of the request by electronic mail and: (1) Take steps reasonably necessary to ensure that any specific personal information identified by the protected individual is not published; or (2) if such specific personal information is already published, remove the personal information identified as quickly as practicable after receipt of the request.
+- (3) After certifying that a requestor is a protected individual, provide the public agency with the specific personal information that the individual is seeking to have removed if it has already been published including the exact Internet web site address where the content appears, if available, and, if it is a land record, the exact Internet web site address of the record as it appears on such web site, if available, and the volume and page number that indicates where the published land record is recorded, and direct that the personal information be removed as soon as practicable. - (4) Work with a protected individual to identify the specific personal information that the individual does not want to be published including the volume and page number, if the personal information is recorded in a land record. - (5) After certifying that a requestor is a protected individual, provide the public agency with the specific personal information that the individual does not want to be published including the volume and page number, if the personal information is recorded in a land record. - (6) Inform the public agency whenever a previously certified protected individual no longer meets the definition of a protected individual and is no longer eligible to (A) have personal information removed from the Internet, social media or social network, or (B) request that a public agency not publish personal information on the Internet, social media or social network. - (7) Take any other actions necessary to fulfill the purposes of this section. - (e) Upon receipt of a request pursuant to subsection (c) of this section, a public agency shall promptly acknowledge receipt of the request by electronic mail and: (1) Take steps reasonably necessary to ensure that any specific personal information identified by the protected individual is not published; or (2) if such specific personal information is already published, remove the personal information identified as quickly as practicable after receipt of the request.